 In the below given excel template, we used the Net Income formula to calculate Net Income.

 The Net Income of the Company will be –

 Recommended Articles –

-This has been a guide to Net Income Formula.
-Here we learn how to calculate net Income using its formula along with some practical examples.
+This has been a guide to what is Net Income Formula.
+We explain the formula in excel along with a calculator, how to calculate it with examples & uses.
 Here we also provide you with Net Income Calculator with a downloadable excel template.
 You can learn more about Excel Modeling from the following articles –

 - Partial Income StatementPartial Income StatementA partial Income statement is generally prepared by the company when there are certain or uncertain changes which affect the company’s financial performance and is reported for only a part of the accounting period.
 Normally, an income statement is prepared for a single month or for a year.
 However, a partial income statement can be prepared for the specific dates like from October 2, 2018, to October 29, 2018.